russellgordon/teaching/src/site/notes/Current Courses/Grade 9 Mathematics/Pathways.md

 What would you like to do today?

+Please choose one of the three options below.

 ## Line Drawings

-Draw the flag of my home country or another country of my choosing.
+Draw the flag of my home country or another country that I select.

 [[Current Courses/Grade 9 Mathematics/Line Drawings/Line Drawings|Line Drawings]] →